k1lly0u/RustEdit_Docs/AutospawnGuide.md

 This document serves as a guide to all auto-spawned entities using topology to determine spawn locations.

+For entities to autospawn you need a sizebale area with the appropriate splat, biome and topologies.
+Creating little blobs of the conditions will likely result in them not spawning there.

 **Splat** - The entity will only spawn in areas where any of these splat types are located

 **Biome** - The entity will only spawn in areas where any of these biome types are located